mocs524/greybus-spec/source/bridged_phy.rst

 :ref:`gb_spi_transfer <gb_spi_transfer>` descriptors, which define data
 transfers to be performed by the SPI master.
-The transfer operation request includes data for each :ref:`gb_spi_transfer <gb_spi_transfer>` descriptor involving a write operation.
-The data shall be sent immediately following the :ref:`gb_spi_transfer <gb_spi_transfer>` descriptors (with no intervening pad bytes).
-The transfer operation response includes data for each :ref:`gb_spi_transfer <gb_spi_transfer>` descriptor involving a read operation, with all read data transferred contiguously.
+The transfer operation request includes data for each :ref:`gb_spi_transfer <gb_spi_transfer>` descriptor involving a write operation.  <GYBS.R.0704.001>The data shall be sent immediately following the
+:ref:`gb_spi_transfer <gb_spi_transfer>` descriptors (with no intervening pad bytes).
+The transfer operation response includes data for each :ref:`gb_spi_transfer <gb_spi_transfer>` descriptor involving a read operation, with all read data transferred contiguously.</GYBS.R.0704.001>

 Greybus SPI Transfer Request
 """"""""""""""""""""""""""""